Updated: Jul 28

 As my children ran out the door and into my arms, I felt an overwhelming sense of relief, as I realized, I can let her win.

+But Wait!
 Wasn't HE was supposed to win!?

-Ah, but leaving her to fight by herself put his self-esteem back up where it belonged.
+Leaving her to fight by herself put his self-esteem back up where it belonged.
 It also gave him back his inner peace, increased his inner-strength and raised his overall quality of life.

 Of course, watching her face struggle with his change was also a win.